lag47/plclub-web/posts/coq_rewriting.markdown

 ### Rewriting Equivalent Notions of Computation

-To wrap up I will introduce another, possibly less familiar, example where rewriting is incredibly useful.
+To wrap up I will introduce another example where rewriting is incredibly useful.
 Suppose we want to model stateful computations in Coq (where our type of states is `S`), where there are no stateful operations.
 We can do that with the following type.

 ```coq
 Definition State (A : Type) := S -> (S * A).